 - GCE A-level ABB – BBB.
-Typical offer ABB, including Grade B in Theatre Studies, Drama or Performing Arts and Grade B in English.
+Typical offer ABB, including Grade B in Theatre Studies, Drama or Performing Arts and Grade B in English or Creative Writing.

-- BTEC Level 3 Extended Diploma D*DD in a related subject (Applicants without A-level English will be required to submit a written sample of work on request)
+- BTEC Level 3 Extended Diploma D*DD in a related subject (Applicants without A-level English or Creative Writing will be required to submit a written sample of work on request)

-- BTEC Level 3 Diploma D*D in a related subject with an A-Level in English at grade A.
+- BTEC Level 3 Diploma D*D in a related subject with an A-Level in English or Creative Writing at grade A.

-- BTEC Level 3 Subsidiary Diploma D in a related subject with A-Levels grade AA including English.
+- BTEC Level 3 Subsidiary Diploma D in a related subject with A-Levels grade AA including English or Creative Writing.

 - International Baccalaureate Diploma 33 points, including Higher Level 5 in English and Theatre.